 (3) be informed about the different types of emergencies that could

 occur and their appropriate responses.

 Learn how to prepare for emergencies before they strike at Ready.gov or America's Preparathon.

 Director of Emergency Management - 281.316.3712

 Joe Ferro, Webster’s first full-time Emergency Manager, began working for the City in June 1983.
 Ferro has

 held several positions, such as Water/Wastewater superintendent.

-As EMC, Ferro is responsible for the planning and
+As EM, Ferro is responsible for the planning and

 implementation of the City’s comprehensive Emergency Management Program,